theupdateframework/specification/tuf-spec.md

              , ... }
        }

-   SPEC_VERSION is the version number of the specification.
+   SPEC_VERSION is a string that contains the version number of the TUF specification.
+Its format follows the [Semantic Versioning 2.0.0 (semver)](https://semver.org/spec/v2.0.0.html) specification.
 Metadata is written according to version "spec_version" of the specification, and clients MUST verify that "spec_version" matches the expected version number.
    Adopters are free to determine what is considered a match (e.g., the version